saucelabs-training/automation-best-practices/automated-atomic-tests/ATOMIC-TESTS.md

 ## 📔Summary

 ✅ Automated atomic tests validate a single feature

-✅ Testing a login is only necessary once
+✅ Testing a login through the UI is only necessary once

+✅ We can bypass a login by directly modifying sessionStorage in the browser (although most apps don't actually function like this)

 🏃‍♀️Let's learn more about [automating logins](./../login-testing/)